Chorlton-cum-Hardy: Sport and recreation

 In the early 19th century bull-baiting, badger-baiting and cockfighting were popular but were outlawed by an Act of Parliament of 1835 and the last bull-baiting in Chorlton is recorded the same year.
 Prize-fighting, horse and foot racing, and wrestling took place on the meadows and led to disorder.
 If the forces of law and order appeared participants and spectators could escape across the Mersey into Cheshire and continue their sport.
 Horse races are said to have been held on land now part of Chorlton Park in the 16th century.

 After the Second World War the Chorltonville owners' committee sold the recreation area and tennis courts which were absorbed into gardens of adjoining houses, and the rest became a football ground, now owned by West Didsbury & Chorlton A.F.C.

 Broughton Park RUFC which was established in 1882 in Salford, moved to Hough End in 2004.

-South West Manchester Cricket Club, one of the oldest in the Manchester area, are members of the Saddleworth & District Cricket League: the ground is at Ellesmere Road North, the old clubhouse is what was Hobson's Hall Farm.
+South West Manchester Cricket Club, one of the oldest in the Manchester area, are members of the Saddleworth and District Cricket League: the ground is at Ellesmere Road North, the old clubhouse is what was Hobson's Hall Farm.
 Chorlton-cum-Hardy Cricket Club is based at Hardy Lane.

 An area of what is now Chorlton Park was used many centuries ago for horse racing.
 As a public park, it dates from 1928: there are gardens, many trees, and recreational facilities.
 The Recreation Ground, Beech Park, was opened in 1896, donated to the community by Lord Egerton.

 Longford Park also is the home of Trafford Athletics Club.
 There is a synthetic six-lane track that is used heavily in the summer for regional competitions and British Milers' Club meets.
 Below the main stand is Longfords Gym, run in association with the Athletics Club.
 There is an 18-hole free to play disc golf course, community football pitches and all-weather tennis courts.

 The first part of the Chorlton Cycleway has been delivered with Dutch-style junctions.